Compile7/compile7.github.io/content/what-is-destructuring-in-typescript/index.md

 ### Object Destructuring with the `spread` operator

-In the `Person` interface if we only need to `Name` we can use the below syntax to do so
+In the `Person` interface if you only need to `Name`, you can use the following syntax.

 ```typescript
 const { Name, ...rest } = person
 console.log(name, rest) // John { Id: "john123", City: "NY", State: "US" }
 ```

-One of the common use cases for the rest operator is to ignore one value from the object.
-Which can be easily achieved using the `spread` operator.
+One of the common use cases for the `rest` operator is to ignore one value from the object.
+It can be easily achieved using the `spread` operator.

 ```typescript
 const { Id, ...personDetails} = person